 Standard & Poor’s went ahead with its downgrade of the United States' long-term credit rating.

 In the U.S., is it the fall of the Roman Empire or will our anemic growth pick up steam and help us out of the economic doldrums?
 Here are five questions to ask.

 One of the first things investors learn after “buy low and sell high” is that markets hate uncertainty.

 CNBC's Rick Santelli has the update on bond yields.

-CNBC's Rick Santelli reports on the morning's bond activity from the CME.
+CNBC's Rick Santelli reports on bond yields and interest rates from the CME.

 The dollar deflates, the euro loses steam, and Moody's wants Japan to leave the yen alone - time for your FX Fix.

 Warren Buffett says there's no question that the United States' debt is still AAA and that he's not changing his mind about Treasurys based on S&P's downgrade.

 Standard & Poor's downgrade of the US' credit rating from AAA on Friday, was "absurd", Richard Portes, professor of economics at the London Business School, told CNBC Monday.

 The decision by Standard & Poor's to cut America's debt rating is, in Alan Greenspan’s view, bad for America’s state of mind.